diegomarinho/diegomarinho/README.md

 ### Hi there 👋

 I'm an expert in high availability, real-time Microservices.
 I currently provide consulting services as Solution Architect and lead technically agile teams.
 I am interested in teaching and developing Distributed Systems in Microservices, Cloud Computer and Distributed Architecture.

-**diegomarinho/diegomarinho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I love to learn new things and always look for ways to contribute in any and every possible way.

 **To know a little more about me...**